Skip to main content

 Option 3: Dynatrace integration & namespace isolation

-Option 4: D3E without ClusterRoles using the Diagrid Dapr Injector Helm chart
+Option 4: D3E without CRDs and ClusterRoles using the Diagrid Dapr Injector Helm chart

 Important

-This option, although requiring the least amount of cluster permissions, does involve operational overhead to configure your Dapr application manifests to contain the sidecars.
-Unless there is a strict requirement for no Dapr ClusterRoles to be deployed in your Kubernetes environment, this method is not recommended.
+This option, while offering the least amount of cluster permissions by avoiding both CRDs and the standard Sidecar Injector, involves significant operational overhead.
+You need to configure your Dapr application manifests to contain the sidecars and manage Dapr resources directly within your application's Helm charts.
+Unless there is a strict requirement for no Dapr ClusterRoles and no Dapr CRDs to be deployed in your Kubernetes environment, this method is strongly not recommended.

 Helm values: